Reconfiguration on nowhere dense graph classes: Introduction

 \section{Introduction}

-In the reconfiguration framework we are not asked to find a feasible solution to an optimization problem, but rather to transform a source feasible solution $S_s$ into a more desirable feasible target solution $S_t$ such that each intermediate solution is also feasible.
+In the reconfiguration framework we are not asked to find a feasible solution to an optimization problem $\QQQ$, but rather to transform a source feasible solution $S_s$ into a more desirable feasible target solution $S_t$ such that each intermediate solution is also feasible.
 This framework allows to model real-world dynamic situations in which we need to transform one valid system state into another and it is crucial that the system keeps running in all intermediate states.

-The reconfiguration question can naturally be formulated by defining the reconfiguration graph $R_\QQQ(I)$ of an instance $I$ of $\QQQ$.
-Its vertex set consists of all feasible solutions of $\QQQ$ on instance $I$ and there is an arc from solution $S_1$ to solution $S_2$ if we allow the transition from~$S_1$ to $S_2$ by one or more reconfiguration rules.
-A reconfiguration sequence corresponds to a walk in the reconfiguration graph.
-Most results in the literature are limited to the problem of determining the existence of a reconfiguration sequence between two given solutions; an even more difficult problem is to find a (possibly minimum-length) reconfiguration sequence of solutions.
+The literature focuses mainly on the problem of determining the existence of a reconfiguration sequence between two given solutions; an even more difficult problem is to actually find a (possibly minimum-length) reconfiguration sequence of solutions.
 Typically there are exponentially many feasible solutions to an instance $I$, and not surprisingly, the above problem has been shown to be \textsc{PSpace}-complete for the reconfiguration variants of many important \textsc{NP}-complete problems.